-138. A serial nominated property may occur: Decision 7 EXT.COM 4A
+138. A serial nominated property may occur:

-- on the territory of a single State Party (serial national a) property); or - b) within the territory of different States Parties, which need not be contiguous and is nominated with the consent of all States Parties concerned (serial transnational property) - 139.
+- on the territory of a single State Party (serial national property); (a) or - (b) within the territory of different States Parties, which need not be contiguous and is nominated with the consent of all States Parties concerned (serial transnational property) - 139.
 Serial nominations, whether from one State Party or multiple States, may be submitted for evaluation over several nomination cycles, provided that the first property nominated is of outstanding universal value in its own right.
 States Parties planning serial nominations phased over several nomination cycles are encouraged to inform the Committee of their intention in order to ensure better planning.

-III.D Registration of nominations
+Registration of nominations III.D

-140. On receipt of nominations from States Parties, the Secretariat will acknowledge receipt, check for completeness and register nominations.
+- 140. On receipt of nominations from States Parties, the Secretariat will acknowledge receipt, check for completeness and register nominations.
 The Secretariat will forward complete nominations to the relevant Advisory Bodies for evaluation.
 The Secretariat will request any additional information from the State Party and when required by Advisory Bodies.
-The timetable for registration and processing of nominations is detailed in paragraph 168.
+The timetable for registration and processing of nominations is detailed in paragraph 168. - 141.
+The Secretariat establishes and submits at each Committee session a list of Decisions 26 COM 14 and all nominations received, including the date of reception, an indication of their status "complete" or "incomplete", as well as the date at which they are considered as "complete" in conformity with paragraph 132. - 142.
+A nomination passes through a cycle between the time of its submission and the decision by the World Heritage Committee.
+This cycle normally lasts one and a half years between submission in February of Year 1 and the decision of the Committee in June of Year 2.